eslint/rfcs/designs/2019-config-simplification/README.md

 * `importESLintRC(eslintrcName)` - allows using `.eslintrc`-style configs
 * `translateESLintRC(config)` - translates an `.eslintrc`-style config object into the correct format
-* `importPlugin(pluginName)` - automatically loads and merges in plugin information likes rules and processors
+* `importPlugin(pluginName)` - automatically loads and merges in plugin information like rules and processors
 * `importEnvGlobals(envName)` - imports globals from an environment
 * `importEnvConfig(envName)` - imports an environment with globals and things like `parserOptions` (for `es6` and `node` environments)